HiFi-KPI: A Dataset for Hierarchical KPI Extraction from Earnings Filings: Elaboration on Metric Calculation, Defining Precision, Recall, Micro F1 and Macro F1

 \section{Elaboration on Metric Calculation, Defining Precision, Recall, Micro F1 and Macro F1}

 For the \hifi{} Lite set, we define precision, recall, micro F1, and macro F1 using an adapted approach, as generative LLM predictions are unrestricted.
 A misclassified prediction is counted as a false negative for the true label and a false positive for the predicted label.
 A correct prediction is counted as a true positive.
 Using these definitions, we compute micro F1 as in any standard classification task.
-For macro F1, we take the average F1 score of only the ground truth labels, excluding labels that appear solely in the predicted set For the \hifi{} dataset, we compute the cumulative sum by iterating over the label distribution from the most frequent to the least frequent label in the test set.
-We then calculate the macro-average F1 score for the top x included labels.
+For macro F1, we take the average F1 score of only the ground truth labels, excluding labels that appear solely in the predicted set.